bimalsebastian/SCIM-DBX/README.md

-# This is a python based utlity to integrate Users, SPNs and Groups from Azure AAD to Databricks Accounts Console.
+# This is a python based utility to integrate Users, SPNs and Groups from Azure AAD to Databricks Accounts Console.
 ## The code works on the following logic

 ### Pre Requisites: